What is Beckwith-Wiedemann syndrome?

 If you are concerned about your family history and think that you, your child, or other family members could have BWS, consider asking the following questions:

-- Does our family history increase my child’s risk of developing cancer?
+Does our family history increase my child’s risk of developing a cancerous or benign tumor?

 Beckwith-Wiedemann Children's Foundation